dgryski/go-perfbook/performance.md

 * calling convention
 * using opcodes unsupported by the asm
 * notes about why intrinsics are hard
+* all the tooling to make this easier: asmfmt, peachpy, c2goasm, ...

 ## Alternate implementations
 * Popular replacements for standard library packages: